-PREREQUISITE: US History I Honors with Department Approval or US History I with Department Approval

-This course is open to those students who demonstrate a deep interest in the study of social studies at an advanced level, the ability to analyze & write effectively and the desire to read extensively outside of class in preparation to actively participate in class discussions.
+PREREQUISITE: US History I Honors with Department Approval or US History I with Department at an advanced level, the ability to analyze & write effectively and the desire to read extensively outside of class in preparation to actively participate in class discussions.
 US History II Honors is a full-year course that continues an in-depth survey of United States history by offering a thorough examination of the development and changing role of the United States from the late 19th / early 20th century through the present day.
 Students will develop and use the skills and methods of historians: analyzing primary and secondary sources; developing historical arguments; making historical connections; and utilizing reasoning about comparison, causation, and continuity & change.
 Thematically, students will explore themes throughout the course in order to make connections among historical developments in different times and places: national identity; work, exchange & technology; geography & the environment; migration and settlement; politics and power; America in the world; American and regional culture; and social structures.
 Students enrolled in US History II Honors must be self-motivated to manage substantial reading assignments, develop critical thinking skills, and demonstrate one's ability as effective speakers and writers to enhance communication and shared knowledge in the classroom.
 Students will also conduct independent research projects, papers, and seminar presentations.
 The role of citizenry in a democratic republic is also investigated from both historical and contemporary perspectives.
-This course will require a summer assignment.
+This course will require a summer assignment due at the first class meeting.